AegirCoop/aegir-coop-docs/by-laws/commentary/by-law1.md

 coordinator who will try to seek consensus and applies the collective decisions.
 In all cases, it is responsible for the management of business operations.
 It is somehow complement or weight against the president.

-### Article 5: Development Advisor members [](../by-law1.md#article-5-development-advisor-members){: .fa .fa-bookmark}

-(This section is optional)

-It is interesting to include in the structure of the cooperative proceeding or related central role in community life and conflict regulations.
-This authority or person may be given a mediation role.
-Take care to appoint a person to that position at the "integrator" profile with strong interpersonal skills.

 Chapter IX:  Activities of the cooperative [](../by-law1.md#chapter-ix-activities-of-the-cooperative){: .fa .fa-bookmark}